YulBEdwards/Lazarus-Fortune-voronoi-with-binary-tree/README.md

-# Lazarus-Fortune-voronoi-with-binary-tree
+# Lazarus-Fortune-voronoi-with-binary-trees
 This project’s goal was to re-implement in Lazarus the companion python Voronoi calculation.
+Lazarus, being a close kin of C++, provides a time efficient alternative to the interpreted python code.
+The Lazarus implementation has the same provisions as the code in python: both the beach-front and priority queue are implemented as self-balancing AVL trees.
+Included with this submission is output from the Lazarus program for 24 random points.